 The centre will have an Olympic-sized competition swimming pool a 25m diving pool, and a community swimming pool.
 The main pool will feature a boom and a move-able floor which means that the length and depth of the pool can be varied, enabling a larger number of groups of all ages and abilities to use it.

-Sandwell Aquatics Centre, when open to the public will have 1,000 spectator seats for the swimming pools, three activity studios, a minimum of 8-court sports hall, 108-station gym, 25-station ladies only gym, dry diving facilities, an indoor cycling studio, new football pitch and changing facilities, sauna/steam room, new urban park with a children's play area, and a café.
+Sandwell Aquatics Centre, when open to the public will have 1,000 spectator seats for the swimming pools, three activity studios, two 4-court sports hall, 108-station gym, 25-station ladies only gym, dry diving facilities, an indoor cycling studio, new football pitch and changing facilities, sauna/steam room, new urban park with a children's play area, and a café.

 How much will the Sandwell Aquatics Centre cost to build?

 The total £73 million cost of building the new centre would be met by various organisations involved in delivering the Commonwealth Games 2022, including Central Government, Sandwell Council, Black Country Local Enterprise Partnership, Sport England, and Sandwell Leisure Trust.

 How much is the council paying towards building it?

 The council has an approved budget of £27 million to contribute towards the project.
 The exact breakdown is yet to be agreed.

 What about people and groups that use Londonderry Playing Fields?